quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part64_13.2_CollisionP.md

 #### Capsules as Collision Primitives
 Capsules are pill-shaped volumes composed of a cylinder and two hemispherical end caps.
 They can be thought of as swept spheres, representing the shape traced out by a moving sphere.

-A capsule is often represented using two points \((p1, p2)\) defining its endpoints and a radius \(r\).
+A capsule is often represented using two points $(p1, p2)$ defining its endpoints and a radius $r$.
 :p What defines a capsule?
 ??x
-A capsule is defined by two points \((p1, p2)\) which represent the endpoints of the cylinder part, and a radius \(r\) for the hemispherical end caps.
+A capsule is defined by two points $(p1, p2)$ which represent the endpoints of the cylinder part, and a radius $r$ for the hemispherical end caps.
 It can be visualized as a swept sphere, representing the shape traced out by a moving sphere.
 ```java
 class Capsule {
     Vector3 p1; // Start point